opulo-inc/ohai/docs/lumen/staging-plate/index.md

 * Within the camera viewing application, change the selected camera to `PnP Bottom` to view the camera feed of the bottom-camera

 	!!!
 Warning
-		 If the listed camera is something other than `PnP Bottom`, the device may either be incorrectly programmed or mixed up with a top-camera module
+		 If the listed camera is something other than `PnP Bottom`, the device may either be incorrectly programmed or mixed up with a top-camera module.

+		 **Please take this as an opportunity to double-check the device name even if the computer switched to the correct camera feed automatically.**

 * Rotate the camera lens until the live viewport shows the datum board as focused as possible
 	* Before and after lens focusing: